Leatra Tate, Ph.D.

 - Ethical and Professional Issues in Psychology

-Leatra Tate, Ph.D., is a visiting assistant professor of psychology at Point Park University.
-Prior to joining Point Park full time, she was a part-time instructor for the University's Department of Psychology and Department of Humanities and Social Sciences and also served as a coordinator of student support services at Carnegie Mellon University.
+Leatra Tate, Ph.D., is a part-time faculty member of psychology at Point Park University.
+She has also served as a part-time instructor for the University's Department of Humanities and Social Sciences and was a coordinator of student support services at Carnegie Mellon University.
 Before that, Tate was a health advocate and Girl Talk Program manager for Allies for Health + Wellbeing in Pittsburgh.

 Tate served as a Title IX Consultant for Point Park University for her doctoral practicum and was a graduate assistant in gender-based violence initiatives at Carlow University.
 She was awarded the first graduate assistantship for Point Park's M.A. in clinical-community psychology program and was an Outstanding Graduate Student Academic award nominee.